- 300 level

 - MICR 337

 MICR 337: Virology

-This course is for students wanting a core paper on virology that includes course and team work on contemporary issues in virology from current diseases through to host-virus interactions, including a lab course where you isolate, characterise and visualise by electron microscopy, your own virus.
+This course is for students wanting a core paper on virology that includes course and team work on contemporary issues in virology from current diseases through to virus-host interactions.
+It also includes a lab course where students isolate and characterise a virus.